alexa-dev-hub/alexa-skills/README.md

-# All you need - Amazon Alexa
+# Amazon Alexa Skills - All you need